opengsn/docs/tutorials/integration.md

    :::
 1. Make sure that the truffle configuration file (either `truffle.js` or `truffle-config.js`) contains the necessary information to connect to that network.
-1. Deploy the GSN contracts:
+1. Deploy GSN (contracts and relay):
    ```sh
    node_modules/.bin/gsn start
    ```
-1. See the contract numbers and relay URL at the bottom of the output
+1. See the contract addresses and relay URL at the bottom of the output
    ```
    GSN started